vhidvz/vhidvz.github.io/_posts/2022-07-10-post-conventional_commits.md

 * Is an __optional__ part of the format
 * __optionally__ reference an issue by its id.
 * __Breaking Changes__ should start with the word `BREAKING CHANGES:` followed by space or two newlines.
-The rest of the commit message is then used for this.
+Optionally they may be emphasised by appending a `!` after the type and scope.

 Footers are written using the format: